Hawthorn Charm Necklace - For Hope & Fertility

 Beddgelert, gwynedd

-We are Karen & Ben Lambert, working together from our shop/workshop while living above.
+We are Karen & Ben Lambert, artisan jewellers, working together from our workshop in beautiful Snowdonia.
 We use real flowers to create vintage & floriography inspired jewellery, using a mixture of traditional and specifically developed techniques.

 We believe that jewellery should feel like a gift, whether for yourself or for someone else, so it should be beautifully packaged.
 From eco-packaging and hand dyed bamboo silk ribbons, to our seasonal, scented dried flower posy, we love attention to detail, and for Karen, it's a favourite part of the process.